Skip to content

 Attention

-You can specify individual files by listing each S3 URL explicitly, or use glob patterns to process multiple files or entire directories efficiently.
+You can specify individual files by listing each S3/Azure URL explicitly, or use glob patterns to process multiple files or entire directories efficiently.

 Model Selection